 When people think of peanut butter, odds are they also think of jelly.
 The reality is that many products and services are linked with each other.
 Business owners who understand this can partner up with non-competitive, but related businesses to boost both of their brands.
 Cross-posting with an affiliated organization on social media could double your exposure.

 Believe it or not, simply responding to your followers online can set you apart from your competitors.
-The reality is that many professionals are reticent to directly engage with consumers online.
+The reality is that many professionals are reticent to directly engage with customers online.
 To be fair, doing so in a careless or unprepared manner can be detrimental to your image.
-On the other hand, if you take the time to answer difficult questions online, you’ll likely win respect from your digital audience.
-Consumers appreciate when businesses are upfront and transparent – so don’t hesitate to address a consumer when they raise a valid issue online.
+On the other hand, if you answer difficult questions online, you’ll likely win respect from your digital audience.
+Consumers appreciate it when businesses are upfront and transparent – so don’t hesitate to address a consumer when they raise a valid issue online.